 This is a completely different question than whether damage from an ice dam is covered.
 The reason this is a different question is that just because your insurance covers something doesn’t mean your insurance company will pay promptly and in full.

 Unfortunately, consumers don’t know how willing their insurance company is when it comes to paying claims.
-The analysis ValChoice performs shows how well insurance companies perform when it comes to claim payment.
-The result of the analysis is an easy-to-read, fuel-gauge-style image showing how any insurance company compares to the industry.
+The analysis ValChoice performs shows how well insurance companies perform when it comes to handling claim.
+The result of the analysis is an easy-to-read, fuel-gauge-style image showing how any insurance company compares to the industry overall.

 In reality, this is one of the most important pieces of information consumers need when buying insurance.
 After all, what good is insurance if it won’t pay a legitimate claim.